-I was the middle child of thirteen - six brothers and sisters above me, six brothers below me - the filling in the sandwich.
-An in-between child, not really one of the older children and yet too old to fully fit in with the younger children.
-At one stage my father, weary from disciplining the first half by immediate obedience or the razor strap, said to my mother, "I've brought up the first six, you can manage the other six".
-I was in the middle, so I suppose I had free rein.
+I was the middle child of thirteen with six brothers and sisters above me and six brothers below me.
+I was the filling in the sandwich.
+As an in-between child, I was not really one of the older children and yet too old to fully fit in with the younger children.